Daniel O. Graham: History

 From 1963 to 1966, Graham worked for the CIA in the Office of National Estimates.
-During the Vietnam war from 1967 to 1968 he was chief of the army's military intelligence estimates.
+During the Vietnam War from 1967 to 1968 he was chief of the army's military intelligence estimates.

 Graham served again in the Office of National Estimates during 1968–1971, then served as director of collections for the Defense Intelligence Agency in 1971.
 During 1973–1974 Graham served as deputy director of the CIA under Director William Colby and from 1974 to 1976 he was the director of the DIA.
 Ronald Reagan called upon General Graham to be his military advisor for his 1976 and 1980 campaigns.
+General Graham promoted the concept of SDI to President Reagan and is considered to be the father of SDI.
 General Graham is a member of the Military Intelligence Hall of Fame.

 In later years, Graham devoted a lot of time to the research and development of Single-Stage To Orbit (SSTO) spacecraft in conjunction with NASA.
 McDonnell Douglas was awarded a contract to build an SSTO test vehicle on August 16, 1991, and named it the DC-X for Delta Clipper Experimental.
 The name honored the firm's successful Thor/Delta rocket and recalled the famous 19th-century commercial clipper ships.
 The McDonnell Douglas SSTO team saw the Delta Clipper as opening the "space trade routes in the same way that the Yankee Clipper ships opened the sea trade routes."
 The needs of the commercial launch industry thus were integral to the thinking of the McDonnell Douglas DC-X team.
 General Graham envisioned the DC-X as the perfect inexpensive launch and delivery vehicle for his proposed Brilliant Pebbles space-based ballistic missile defense shield.